mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Verify that the credential in the LeafNode is valid according to the authentication service and the client's local policy.
-These actions MUST be the same regardless of at what point in the protocol the LeafNode is being verified with the following exception: If the LeafNode is an update to another LeafNode, the authentication service MUST additionally validate that the set of identities attested by the credential in the new LeafNode is acceptable relative to the identities attested by the old credential.
+These actions MUST be the same regardless of at what point in the protocol the LeafNode is being verified.
+If the LeafNode is an update to another LeafNode, the Authentication Service SHOULD additionally validate that the set of identities attested by the credential in the new LeafNode are the same as in the old credential.

 * Verify that the signature on the LeafNode is valid using the public key in the LeafNode's credential